gambhir/CarND-LaneLines-P1/README.md

 The last two cell blocks takes video as an input and draws the lanes detected.
 The video player is embedded in a html page and would be visible when the page loads.

-There are two output vidoes written to test_videos_output folder. solidWhiteRight.mp4 solidYellowLeft.mp4
+There are two output videos written to test_videos_output folder. solidWhiteRight.mp4 solidYellowLeft.mp4